 The Current School Reform Landscape Christopher H. Tienken

-The War Report on Public Education on BBS Radio is hosted by Dr. James Avington Miller, Jr. who is an “activist, professor, teacher and independent scholar.
-He is also easy to talk to about the terrible reforms that have taken over public schools.
-James is passionate about the fight to save our public schools and he invites and hosts interesting guests every Sunday afternoon.
-Click on the link above to the website where you can listen and call in at 2:00 PT.
-Make your views known and join in the conversation about our nation’s public schools!
+The War Report on Public Education on BBS Radio was hosted by Dr. James Avington Miller, Jr. an “activist, professor, teacher, and independent scholar.
+His program spoke about the terrible reforms that have taken over public schools.
+James is passionate about the fight to save our public schools.
+His program is no longer on the air, but you can still catch the hosts interesting guests he used to have on the Sunday afternoon program.
+Click on the link above to the website where you can listen.

 “Got Dough?
 How Billionaires Rule Our Schools.” by Joan Barkan, Dissent.
 2011.